 High in lutein and zeaxanthin, kale may help protect your eyes from macular degeneration and cataracts.

-Kale’s low calorie but high water content, plus small amounts of fiber and protein, make it great food for weight loss.
+Kale’s low calorie but high water content, plus small amounts of fiber and protein, make it a great food for weight loss.

 Next, let’s try adding some eggs to that salad.
 But wait, aren’t eggs high in cholesterol?
 Aren’t they bad for you?